Degree Requirements: 124 Credit Hours

 School of Accountancy (SOA) Progression Requirements

-- Accounting majors must earn a minimum grade of “C” in all required accounting courses in order to progress in the accounting program.
+- Accounting majors must earn a minimum grade of “C” in all required accounting courses in order to continue in the accounting program.

-- Students will not be allowed to repeat an accounting course more than twice.
+- Students will not be allowed to retake an accounting course more than twice.

-- Dismissal from the accounting program does not affect the ability of the student to progress in the College or the University in another major.
+- Dismissal from the accounting program does not affect the ability of the student to switch to another major.